Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 ## Stop All Jobs On Unit For Experiment

-Kills all jobs for worker or unit assigned to experiment
+Stop all jobs for one unit, or `$broadcast`, in one experiment.

 ### Endpoint
 `POST /api/units/{pioreactor_unit}/jobs/stop/experiments/{experiment}`